Chart Color Schemes

 Pinjarra Hills - Pullenvale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Pinjarra Hills - Pullenvale's population is around 5,891 as of Aug 2025.
+Pinjarra Hills - Pullenvale's population is around 5,891 as of Nov 2025.
 This reflects an increase from the 2021 Census figure of 5,673 people, a rise of 218 individuals (3.8%).
-The change was inferred from the estimated resident population of 5,885 in June 2024 and an additional 9 validated new addresses since the Census date.
-This results in a population density ratio of 133 persons per square kilometer.
-Pinjarra Hills - Pullenvale's growth rate since the census is 3.8%, which is within 1.9 percentage points of the SA3 area's growth rate of 5.7%.
-Population growth was primarily driven by overseas migration, contributing approximately 53.0% of overall population gains during recent periods.
+The change was inferred using the ABS estimated resident population of 5,885 in June 2024 and validated new addresses since the Census date.
+This results in a density ratio of 133 persons per square kilometer.
+Pinjarra Hills - Pullenvale's growth rate is competitive with its SA3 area at 3.8% compared to 5.7%.
+Overseas migration contributed approximately 53.0% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Future population trends indicate a decline overall by 60 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to increase by 117 people.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Future projections indicate a decline in overall population by 60 persons to 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group with an anticipated increase of 117 people.

 Frequently Asked Questions - Population